 What is included in a Japanese Knotweed Survey?

-It includes a full walkover survey, RICS Management Category Assessment, annotated photographs, a GIS CAD site plan, site findings and professional recommendations on the most appropriate remediation method.
+It includes a full walkover survey, RICS Management Category Rating Guidance, annotated photographs, a GIS CAD site plan, site findings and professional recommendations on the most appropriate remediation method.
 A quotation is also provided to the client.

 We also assist with a high number of cases where Japanese Knotweed has spread from a commercial site, e.g. from railway embankment to a residential property.

 Why Choose a Qualified Japanese Knotweed Surveyor

 A qualified Japanese Knotweed surveyor will have the necessary training, expertise, and equipment to accurately identify the presence of Japanese Knotweed and determine the extent of its spread.
 They will also be able to assess the current risk of the infestation, and provide recommendations on how to treat it effectively.
 In addition, using a qualified Japanese Knotweed surveyor can help ensure that any legal obligations relating to the plant are met.